caseymccullough/solar-energy-calculator/README.md

 ## Future Enhancements:

-First, I want to make the aesthetic of the system info more in line with that of the NREL page.
+First, I want to make the aesthetic of the system info data confirmation / entry more in line with that of the NREL page.

+Secondly, I want to adjust the map, which currently bleeds off the screen a bit.
+I'd also like to change the label to the address entered by the user (currently it says "Location").

+Currently the user must hit a button on the Submit Data page to validate all data (thus triggering a call to the PVWatts API).
+This is different to all previous navigation which takes place through the navigation arrows on the right and left side of the screen.
+A better solution will automatically make the API call when the user clicks the arrow that advances him / her to the Results page, eliminating the need for the button.

 The actual PVWatts app has a nice display at the top of the page that shows all required steps towards the completion of the analysis.
 In a future version I would like to replicate this.